Comments on Exploring Quantum Statistics for Dirac and Majorana Neutrinos using Spinor-Helicity technique (arXiv:2507.07180 [hep-ph]): Abstract

 \section{Abstract}

-We give our comments on Ref.~\cite{Bigaran:2025kod} which critiques our idea of exploring quantum statistics to distinguish between Dirac and Majorana neutrinos proposed in some of our earlier works. \blue{ We show that the ad-hoc symmetrization of the Dirac case amplitude square advocated in Eqs.~(16) and (35) of \cite{Bigaran:2025kod}, have no physical basis and it leads to violation of lepton number in the the standard model.
-Therefore, we consider this symmetrization `by hand' as incorrect and misleading.} Moreover, we show that it is even unnecessary for the proof of pDMCT in context of final states containing a neutrino and antineutrino pair.
+We give our comments on Ref.~\cite{Bigaran:2025kod} which critiques the idea of using quantum statistics to distinguish between Dirac and Majorana neutrinos proposed in some of our earlier works \cite{Kim:2021dyj, Kim:2023iwz, Kim:2024tsm}.
+The ad hoc symmetrization of the Dirac case amplitude square advocated in Eqs.~(16) and (35) of \cite{Bigaran:2025kod} has no physical basis and it leads to violation of lepton number in the standard model for Dirac neutrinos.
+Therefore, this symmetrization `by hand' is in principle incorrect.